leandroviajando/ir/README.md

 $$w_{td} = \frac{\text{tf}_{td}}{k \frac{L_d}{\bar{L}} + \text{tf}_{td} + 0.5} \times \log_{10}\big( \frac{N - \text{df}_t + 0.5}{\text{df}_t + 0.5} \big)$$

+---

+TODO:

+For retrieval models, MLE typically involves estimating the probability that a document generated the query terms (query likelihood model)
+In Practice
+In a classical probabilistic retrieval model, MLE works by:

+Calculating the probability of observing the query terms given a document model: P(Q|D) Computing term frequencies and document frequencies Maximizing the likelihood function to find the most probable document for a given query The simplest form uses word occurrence frequencies:

+However, this creates the "zero frequency problem" where missing terms get zero probability.
+This is why smoothing techniques (like Jelinek-Mercer or Dirichlet) are often applied alongside MLE in probabilistic IR models.

+When ranking documents by MLE in a probabilistic model, you're essentially ordering results by their estimated probability of having generated the query.

+---

 ### Generative Relevance Models

 **Query likelihood model**: a document is a good match to a query if the document model is likely to have generated the query.